 Sarah-Luisa Dülk: Control metrics are very important because they provide insight into the accuracy of the structure predictions.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
-B-roll: 4.4.3
+B-roll: 4.4.3 (maybe insert picture of AUROC)

 Sarah-Luisa Dülk: To further verify the accuracy of the prediction, more experiments that disturb or alter the structure can be conducted.